dockerpac/mke4k-remote-cluster/README.md

 # Issues
 - RemoteMachines are not deleted automatically when deleting the ClusterDeployment.
 Workaround is to first delete the Cluster, then after RemoteMachines are deleted, you can delete the ClusterDeployment
 - /var/lib/kubelet is not emptied.
-Possibly a bug that is not related to remote ssh provider
+For now, using /var/lib/k0s/kubelet while https://github.com/k0sproject/k0smotron/issues/1114 is not fixed